Dimi-Ma/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 More information can be found in the chapter on [installing the EUM agent](https://inspectit.github.io/inspectit-ocelot/docs/enduser-monitoring/install-eum-agent#tracing).
 :::

-The EUM server supports trace data forwarding to the Jaeger exporter.
+The EUM server supports trace data forwarding to the Jaeger and OTLP exporter.
-The exporter is using the [Jaeger Protobuf via gRPC API](https://www.jaegertracing.io/docs/1.16/apis/#protobuf-via-grpc-stable) in order to forward trace data.
+The exporter support the `gRPC` (for Jaeger,  [Jaeger Protobuf via gRPC API](https://www.jaegertracing.io/docs/1.16/apis/#protobuf-via-grpc-stable)) and `http` protocol in order to forward trace data.
-By default, the Jaeger exporter is enabled, but it is not active since the `grpc` property is not set.
+By default, the Jaeger exporter is enabled, but it is not active since the `endpoint` property is not set.
+For more information about the trace exporters, see the official [README of the EUM-Server](https://github.com/inspectIT/inspectit-ocelot-eum-server).

+#### Jaeger
 The following configuration snippet makes the Jaeger exporter send traces to a Jaeger instance avialable under `localhost:14250`.

 ```YAML